MASSHUU12/godot-confirma/addons/confirma/docs/TESTING.md

 The attribute optionally takes a flag as a second argument indicating whether to stop running the test after the first error encountered.

+### Lifecycle attributes

+All lifecycle attributes are assignable to the test class and **not** the method.

+They take the name of the method to run, by default the attribute name.

+#### AfterAll

+Runs after all test methods in the class.

+#### BeforeAll

+Runs before all test methods in the class.

+#### SetUp

+Runs before every test method in the class.

+#### TearDown

+Runs after every test method in the class.

 ## GDScript